la2050/archive/_projects/2016/the-green-alley-playlab-pop-up-playscapes-in-the-industrial-alleys-of-downtown-los-angeles.md

   outside visitor attendance, active participation by attendees and solid responsiveness by developers and City Agencies to take these projects to the next level of permanence.
-project_proposal_help: >-
+project_proposal_help:
-  ["Money ","Volunteers","Publicity/awareness","Community outreach
-  ","Network/relationship support","Quality improvement research"]
+  - 'Money '
+  - Volunteers
+  - Publicity/awareness
+  - 'Community outreach '
+  - Network/relationship support
+  - Quality improvement research
 project_description: >-
   Through the Green Alley PLAYlab we will temporarily transform a series of industrial alleys into playful public landscapes for the community.
 We